 Understanding, the right size is one thing and matching it with your body type is another.
 Our anatomy might be the same but each of us are unique, so it is important to be fully aware of your body, needs and what it needs.
-So, let’s discuss the best from the lot and look at “30 Types Of Bra’s For Every Body Type”.
+So, let’s discuss the best from the lot and look at 30 types of bras meeting the needs of various body type.

 1. T-Shirt Bra